knope-dev/knope/docs/src/content/docs/reference/Config File/Steps/select-issue-from-branch.md

 title: SelectIssueFromBranch
 ---

-Attempt to parse issue info from the current branch for use in other steps (e.g., [`Command`]).
+Try to parse issue info from the current branch for use in other steps (for example [`Command`]).

 ## Errors

-This step will fail if the current git branch cannot be determined or the name of that branch does not match the expected format.
-This is only intended to be used on branches which were created using the [SwitchBranches] step.
+This step will fail if Knope can't determine the current git branch, or the name of that branch doesn't match the expected format.
+This is only intended to be used on branches which Knope created with the [SwitchBranches] step.

 ## Example